UNIVAC 1103: Technical details

 Fixed-point numbers had a 1-bit sign and a 35-bit value, with negative values represented in ones' complement format.

 Instructions had a 6-bit operation code and two 15-bit operand addresses.

-Programming systems for the machine included the RECO regional coding assembler by Remington-Rand, the RAWOOP one-pass assembler and SNAP floating point interpretive system authored by the Ramo-Wooldridge Corporation of Los Angeles, the FLIP floating point arithmetic interpretive system by Consolidated Vultee Aircraft of San Diego, and the CHIP floating point interpretive system by Wright Field in Ohio.
+Programming systems for the machine included the RECO regional coding assembler by Remington-Rand, the RAWOOP one-pass assembler and SNAP floating-point interpretive system authored by the Ramo-Wooldridge Corporation of Los Angeles, the FLIP floating-point arithmetic interpretive system by Consolidated Vultee Aircraft of San Diego, and the CHIP floating-point interpretive system by Wright Field in Ohio.

-UNIVAC 1103/A weighed about 38543 lb.
+The UNIVAC 1103/A weighed about 38543 lb.

 1103A

-The UNIVAC 1103A or Univac Scientific was an upgraded version introduced in March 1956.
+The UNIVAC 1103A or Univac Scientific is an upgraded version introduced in March 1956.

 Significant new features on the 1103A were its magnetic-core memory and the addition of interrupts to the processor.
-The UNIVAC 1103A had up to 12,288 words of 36-bit magnetic core memory, in one to three banks of 4,096 words each.
+The UNIVAC 1103A had up to 12,288 words of 36-bit magnetic-core memory, in one to three banks of 4,096 words each.

 Fixed-point numbers had a one-bit sign and a 35-bit value, with negative values represented in ones' complement format.
 Floating-point numbers had a one-bit sign, an eight-bit characteristic, and a 27-bit mantissa.
 Instructions had a six-bit operation code and two 15-bit operand addresses.

 The 1103A was contemporary with, and a competitor to, the IBM 704, which also employed vacuum-tube logic, magnetic-core memory, and floating-point hardware.